thegoldencanary/panacea/README.md

-The code for the COMP555 Assignment 2
+The (unfinished) code for the COMP555 Assignment 2